ycrc/Intro-to-HPC/office_hour_examples/R_example/README.md

 ```
 library(Seurat)
 ```
 Because `Seurat` is alrady installed, it will not return any error.
-If you find the package you would like to use is not already installed, you can use commands such as `install.packages()`.
+If you find the package you would like to use is not already installed, you can use commands such as `install.packages()` and `BiocManager::install()`.
 5. Exit the R session:
 ```
 q()